What is the purpose of SDG 3?

 But healthcare being an area that touches so many other development goal areas, trade-offs are inevitable.
 For example, in the absence of equal access to services, a government’s good health policies may worsen gaps between the rich and the poor.
 A health intervention that increases inequality hardly sounds sustainable.

-According to one analysis, SDG 3 narrowly focuses on a universal health coverage target, which can increase inequalities between those who can afford clinical services and those who cannot.
+According to one analysis, SDG 3 narrowly focuses on a universal health coverage target.
+This may increase inequalities between those who can afford clinical services and those who cannot.

-Accordingly, a sound long-term solution could be to enhance government collaboration with local, community stakeholders in reaching good health targets.
-In fact, partnerships in public health – between governments, NGOs, and healthcare workers – might be the most innovative and equitable way to distribute health benefits.
+Accordingly, a sound long-term solution could be to enhance government collaboration with local, community stakeholders in reaching good healthcare targets.
+In fact, partnerships in public healthcare – between governments, NGOs, and healthcare workers – might be the most innovative and equitable way to distribute healthcare benefits.